 - Retrospectives are designed to uncover facts or feelings that directly impact the firm’s success and generate suggestions for improvement based on these findings.
 A verbal conflict or a complaining session will not be helpful.

 - However, a successful retrospective requires that each person be able to voice their mind.
 It is the facilitator’s job to provide a safe environment for conversation, and this may necessitate taking into account aspects such as hierarchical relationships and the presence of a manager.

 - Because it is an all-hands gathering, a retrospective requires many person-hours.
 Although the vast majority of agile practitioners believe this format to be beneficial, poor execution will lead to the approach being discredited, even if the majority of Agile practitioners believe this format to be beneficial.

-- There is usually space for improvement, so it is a mistake to either have too few or too many retrospectives, as it would be impossible to solve all of the faults in the following version.
+- There is usually space for improvement, so it is a mistake to either have too few or too many retrospectives, as it would be impossible to solve all the faults in the following version.
 It is possible to get away with just one or two suggestions per iteration’s retrospective.

 - If the same problems are brought up in every retrospective, it may indicate that the retrospective has become a formulaic procedure.

 These meetings can be further enriched by utilizing a variety of various Retrospective models and techniques.
 The team may be getting bored with the same format, so they may want to switch to a new one.
-As simple as throwing all the cards on the boards at once rather than walking around the table one at a time, it can re-inspire the group to participate.
+As simple as throwing all the cards on the boards at once, rather than walking around the table one at a time, can re-inspire the group to participate.
 Try different formats, even if they do not have the same features as the old version, to keep things fresh.